AkashSDas/git-and-github/README.md

 There are different strategies of merging two branches.
 The simplest is the `Fast Forward` strategy.

+To avoid using the `Fast Forward` strategy and make a commit when you merge the branch use the following command:

+- git merge --no-ff <branch-name> - to merge a branch into the current branch without using the `Fast Forward` strategy

+This will open a editor where you can edit the commit message.

+If you want to use `Fast Foward` strategy only use the following command:

+- git merge --ff-only <branch-name> - This will merge only if the `Fast Forward` strategy can be used else will fail.

+If you're merging files and then you have some conflicts then you can resolve them by 3 ways:

+- Use the `--abort` flag to abort the merge and go back to the previous state
+- Manually go to files and keep code you want - make those changes, commit them and you're done
+- Use tools to solve conflicts
+  - Use `git mergetools` to see the list of available tools
+  - Use a tool like `git mergetool -tools=vimdiff` to solve the conflicts

 ## git pull

 Simpler way of mergin remote and local repos.